kritollm/tablesbackup/README.md

 ```
 and in the terminal type ```npm start``` or ```node app```.

+If there is some tables you don't want to back up you can easily hook on a ```.filter``` function after ```.getAllTables()```.
-The next time it will only add changes.
+The next time you run the script it will only add changes.
 It will also catch changes stored in the same millisecond as the last entity.